yharam00/mindfuldiary_public_to_private/README.md

 ## How to use in local server
 1. made .env file in backend > app
 2. made backend_url.js file in frontend_private > src > pages
+3. made firebase-config.js in frontend_private > src
-3. in first terminal, made a virtual environment, install packages and activate backend main.py
+4. in first terminal, made a virtual environment, install packages and activate backend main.py
-4. in second terminal, npm install and start frontend_private
+5. in second terminal, npm install and start frontend_private

 ### make virtual environment and activation
 **Windows**